 - We encourage you to purchase your tickets in advance online or via the phone, and you’ll now only receive eTickets when buying online.

 - Venue foyers and doors will open earlier than normal, and some shows will no longer have intervals.

 - Standard bag check facilities remain available, but we encourage you to leave larger items at home.

-- Refreshments will be available for purchase from theatre bars, and should be consumed while seated in specific foyers spaces.
-Food and beverages will not be allowed in performance venues and should be consumed while seated in specific foyer spaces to maintain physical distancing.
+- Refreshments will be available for purchase from theatre bars, and should be consumed while seated in specific foyers spaces to maintain physical distancing.
 Drinks purchased at the theatre bars can also be taken into the venue for performances.

 - If you’ve booked tickets for other people, you need to be responsible for maintaining contact details for all of your guests for the purpose of contract tracing if required.